Who can apply?

 Apply through DfE Apply (we appear as North West SCITT) or directly with our partnership Ambition Institute.

-£25,000 in biology, design and technology, geography and languages (including ancient languages)
+• £20,000 in design and technology and languages (including ancient languages)

 Applicants may be eligible for a bursary if they have 1st, 2:1, 2:2, PhD, or master’s degree.